Legal Studies, Bachelor of Science

 Legal assistants and paralegals may not provide legal services directly to the public, except as permitted by law.Back to top

-Students majoring in Legal Studies at St. John's learn from nationally and internationally respected scholar-practitioners with extensive professional experience and connections at all levels of the criminal justice and law enforcement fields
+Students majoring in Legal Studies at St. John's learn from nationally and internationally respected scholar-practitioners with extensive professional experience and connections at all levels in the legal profession.

 Thanks to the connections of our faculty, hundreds of for-credit internship opportunities are available for eligible juniors and seniors.
 These internships offer insight into the inner workings of some of the world’s top government agencies, while allowing students to develop skills and gain experience that greatly increase their marketability in today’s competitive job market.